OscarOdh/GMMK3_RGB/README.md

 1.2 GB of it debug artifacts from `cargo build` and `cargo clippy`), against ~7 MB for the project without it.
 Only `dist\` needs keeping.

-**Not building it?** Just run `dist\gmmk3_rgb.exe`.
-Nothing to install.
+### If nothing lights up

-If the lighting doesn't change, run `gmmk3_rgb.exe --debug` before anything else — and read the next section first, because most of the plausible explanations are wrong.
+Run `gmmk3_rgb.exe --debug` before anything else — and read the next section first, because most of the plausible explanations are wrong.

 ---